ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

     ![test results](./assets/10-results.png)

-### Sample Results
+### Looking at the Results

 In our first benchmark, we are establishing a performance baseline of the backend application which returns a 500 byte payload.
-In this first step, the backend is tested in isolation (meaning the load test client is sending requests directly to the backend API end point, without API Management) so that we can measure how it performs on its own.
-Below are the results of three separate test runs:
+We tested the backend in isolation (meaning the load test client is sending requests directly to the backend API end point, without API Management) so that we can measure how it performs on its own.
+This isn't always necessary, or even practical, but it can provide really useful insights.
+Below are the results of three different runs of the first test:

 |Throughput (RPS)|Average Response Time (ms)|
 |---|---|